Today I am talking about brilliant books for 5 year old girls.

 I’m as excited as she is by this development!
-So today I thought that I’d share some of her favourites, which may also form a handy guide to those new to chapter books…
+So today I thought that I’d share some of her favourites, which may also form a handy guide to those new to chapter books.

-Fictional Recommendations for 5 Year Olds:
+Fiction Book Recommendations for 5 Year Olds

 They’re in no particular order, and if you click on any of them they will take you through to Amazon to read more about them, check out the reviews and buy if you like the look of them for your child.

 4. Anything at all by Roald Dahl.
 Anything, they’re all great.
 We have started with Esio Trot and The Giraffe and the Pelly and Me, and we’ll be working our way through them all, just as I did.
 The BFG is my favourite.